T

 restaurant

-A popular and festive Mexican restaurant in Old Town, known for its authentic cuisine, margaritas, and lively atmosphere.
-Enjoy traditional dishes and mariachi music.
+A lively and popular Mexican restaurant in Old Town known for its festive atmosphere, delicious food, and extensive tequila selection.
+Enjoy traditional dishes and live music.

 Day 3 · San Diego